 Video interview from October 2017

-The former rapporteur was Ms Doris FIALA (Switzerland, ALDE).
+The former rapporteur was Doris FIALA (Switzerland, ALDE).

-Ms Liliane MAURY PASQUIER, President of the Parliamentary Assembly of the Council of Europe
+Liliane MAURY PASQUIER, former President of the Parliamentary Assembly of the Council of Europe

 "Detaining migrant children for administrative purposes increases their suffering, and can have serious and irreversible consequences on their mental health and development.
 Detention is therefore never in the child's best interest.
 The Parliamentary Campaign to End Immigration Detention of Children is advocating a definitive ban on the placement of children in detention facilities, and moving towards alternatives where their wellbeing and specific needs could be guaranteed.
 I therefore invite all parliamentarians to support this campaign, and to do their part in making sure that immigration detention of children will no longer be considered an acceptable option."
 Video